A Notre Dame NBA All-Star Team

 In 1996-97, Ellis averaged 21.9 points in the 55 games he played for Denver.

-Hawkins played 10 years through the 1960s, mostly in Los Angeles, averaging 8.7 points and 6.5 rebounds.
+Hawkins played 10 years in The League through the 1960s, mostly in Los Angeles, averaging 8.7 points and 6.5 rebounds.

-However, the No. 1 pick in the 1971 NBA Draft had a nine-year run with the Cleveland Cavaliers that was disrupted by five surgeries, never allowing him to fulfill his immense talents.
+The No. 1 pick in the 1971 NBA Draft had a nine-year career with the Cleveland Cavaliers that was disrupted by five surgeries, never allowing him to fulfill his immense talents.

 Still, he was an NBA All-Star in 1974 with a 21.9 scoring average, began to lead the once hapless franchise into the playoffs by 1975 and beyond, and finished with more than 10,000 career points.
-His jersey has been retired at Cleveland, where he is known as “Mr. Cavalier.”
+His jersey has been retired at Cleveland, where he has been highly involved in the community, has been a broadcast analyst for their game and is known as “Mr. Cavalier.”

 Honorable Mention: Matt Carroll & Bill Hanzlik